Stirling-Tools/Stirling-Tools.github.io/docs/Advanced Configuration/PDF to CBR Conversion.md

 For broader compatibility and to avoid proprietary software, using the **CBZ (Comic Book ZIP)** format is highly recommended.

 * CBZ uses the open and universal ZIP standard.
-* The **PDF to CBZ** tool is enabled in Stirling-PDF by default and requires no extra software.
+* The **PDF to CBZ** tool is enabled in Stirling PDF by default and requires no extra software.
 * CBZ is supported by virtually all modern comic book reader applications.